Combustion ion chromatography

 Advantages and limitations of CIC in PFAS analysis

-CIC offers a quick and efficient method of detecting fluoride ions in a sample, making it an excellent initial screening tool in PFAS analysis.
+CIC offers a quick and efficient method of detecting fluoride ions in a sample, making it an excellent initial screening method in PFAS analysis.
 CIC is often used to estimate the potential presence of PFAS before further analysis with targeted methods, such as LC-MS/MS, and is especially useful when the identity of individual PFAS compounds contained in the sample is unknown.

 The non-selective nature of CIC is its major drawback in PFAS analysis; while it will detect the presence of fluoride in samples, it won’t provide further information on the specific compounds.
 Therefore, obtaining a comprehensive overview of PFAS content within a sample will require combining CIC with LC/MS-MS. This is also the recommended approach for verifying PFAS-free statements.